X González: Attacks and conspiracy theories

-González was attacked for their Fort Lauderdale speech by many from the political right wing of American politics and press.
+González was attacked for their Fort Lauderdale speech by many from the Republican Party and the political right wing of American politics and press.
 They have also faced derogatory comments made by internet trolls about their sexual orientation, short hair, and skin color.
-They were verbally attacked by Leslie Gibson, then the Republican candidate running unopposed for the Maine legislature and lifetime NRA member, who referred to them as a "skinhead lesbian", whereupon 28-year-old Eryn Gilchrist filed papers to run against him, thus providing an opponent; Republican former state Senator Thomas Martin, Jr., who said that Gibson's remarks did not represent the Maine Republican Party, and that he planned to contact the survivors to commend their courage, also filed to run for the seat.
+They were verbally attacked by Leslie Gibson, then the Republican candidate running unopposed for the Maine legislature and lifetime NRA member, who referred to them as a "skinhead lesbian", whereupon 28-year-old Eryn Gilchrist filed papers to run against him, thus providing an opponent; Republican former state Senator Thomas Martin Jr., who said that Gibson's remarks did not represent the Maine Republican Party, and that he planned to contact the survivors to commend their courage, also filed to run for the seat.
 A few days later Gibson himself dropped out of the race.

 González was the target of a number of far-right conspiracy theories and hoaxes since the shooting.
 Conspiracy theorists have falsely accused the students, including González, of being crisis actors.
 Benjamin Kelly, an aide to Florida state Representative Shawn Harrison (R-63), was fired after making such accusations.
 Donald Trump Jr. faced criticism for appearing to support the crisis actor accusations.
 The conspiracy theories spread about González and other Parkland survivors were named PolitiFact's 2018 Lie of the Year.

 Following their highly publicized speech at the March for Our Lives, pro-gun activists doctored fake photos and video showing González ripping up a copy of the United States Constitution, spreading them widely on internet forums and social media.
 Snopes.com observed that the video was in fact a digitally manipulated Teen Vogue video of them tearing up shooting range targets.
 Adam Baldwin defended spreading the fake video, saying it was "political satire".